lagom-QB/Data-Engineering/DataPipelining.md

 3. Data Cleaning and Preprocessing:
    - Clean the collected data by addressing issues like missing values, inconsistent formatting, and outliers.
 Standardize the data to ensure consistent data types and formats across the dataset.
-   - Focusing on the *all_players.csv* and the *matches_checkpoints.csv*, I eliminated a buch of columns which I couldn't explain and couldn't find a description for on the data source.
+   - Focusing on the *matches_checkpoints.csv*, I eliminated a bunch of columns which I couldn't explain and couldn't find a description for from the data source.

-4. Data Transformation:
+4. Feature Engineering:
    - Apply data transformation techniques to enrich the dataset.
-This could involve merging multiple datasets, calculating derived metrics (e.g., batting average, win percentage), or converting data into a more suitable format for analysis.
+This involved merging multiple datasets, calculating derived metrics and converting data into a more suitable format for analysis.

-5. ETL Process Design:
-   - Design an ETL process to automate the extraction, transformation, and loading of the sports data.
-Define the workflow and dependencies between various steps, ensuring that the process is efficient, scalable, and reliable.

-6. Data Integration:
-   - Integrate the cleaned and transformed sports data into a target repository such as a relational database, data warehouse, or cloud-based storage.
-Ensure that the data is structured and organized for efficient querying and analysis.

-7. Validation and Quality Assurance:
-   - Implement data validation checks to ensure the accuracy and quality of the integrated data.
-Perform data profiling, data integrity checks, and cross-checks against external sources to validate the data.
+5. Model Building:
+   - Split the data in train and testing sets.
+   - Choose appropriate ML algorithms then train the models on the train data and evaluate models on the testing set using evaluation metrics.
+   - Tune the hyperparameters of the model using techniques like gridSerach or randomSearch to optimize their performances.

+6. Aiflow and SQLite:
+   - Create a DAG t define the workflow for performing predictions
+   - Define tasks in the DAG to load the trained model, load the test data, perform predictions using the models and store the results in SQLite
+   - Configure DAG to run according to a schedule
+   - Use the SQLite database to store the predictions and any other relevat information (model performance, evaluation metrics)

-8. Reporting and Analysis:
+7. Reporting and Documentation:
-   - Utilize data visualization tools or programming libraries to generate meaningful insights and reports from the integrated dataset.
+   - Document the project processes, procedures and explanations using markdown files, noteboks and comments
+   - Detail explanations of the exploration and preprocessing, feature engineering, model building and use of airflow and sqlite

-9. Documentation and Presentation:
+8. Deployment and Presentation:
-   - Document each step of the project, including the data sources, data transformations, and ETL processes.
-Create a presentation summarizing the project's objectives, methodology, findings, and potential use cases.
+   - Prepare the project for deployment by packaging the code, dependencies and documentation.
+   - Showcase the project including the problem statement, steps, procedures, results and visualizations.
+   - Showcase the key findings, insights and value of the project

 ---